Diverse electronic landscape of the kagome metal YbTi3Bi4

-\textbf{ACKNOWLEDGMENTS}\\ M.N. acknowledges support from the Air Force Office of Scientific Research MURI (Grant No. FA9550-20-1-0322), the Air Force Office of Scientific Research under Award No. FA9550-17-1-0415,and the National Science Foundation (NSF) CAREER award DMR-1847962.
+\textbf{Acknowledgments}\\ M.N. acknowledges support from the Air Force Office of Scientific Research MURI (Grant No. FA9550-20-1-0322) and the National Science Foundation (NSF) CAREER award DMR-1847962.
 Work performed by B.R.O. is sponsored by the Laboratory Directed Research and Development Program of Oak Ridge National Laboratory, managed by UT-Battelle, LLC, for the US Department of Energy.
-DGM acknowledge the support from AFOSR MURI (Novel Light-Matter Interactions in Topologically Non-Trivial Weyl Semimetal Structures and Systems), grant FA9550-20-1-0322.
-The work at Northeastern University was supported by the Air Force Office of Scientific Research under Award No. FA9550-20-1-0322, and it benefited from the computational resources of Northeastern University’s Advanced Scientific Computation Center (ASCC) and the Discovery Cluster.
+DGM acknowledges the support from AFOSR MURI (Novel Light-Matter Interactions in Topologically Non-Trivial Weyl Semimetal Structures and Systems), grant FA9550-20-1-0322.
+The work at Northeastern University was supported by the Air Force Office of Scientific Research under Award No. FA9550-20-1-0322, and it benefited from the computational resources of Northeastern University’s Advanced Scientific Computation Center (ASCC), the Discovery Cluster, and the Quantum Materials and Sensing Institute (QMSI).
 This research used resources of the Advanced Light Source, a U.S. Department of Energy Office of Science User Facility, under Contract No. DE-AC02-05CH11231.
-We thank Sung-Kwan Mo and Jonathan Denlinger for beamline assistance at the Advanced Light Source (ALS), Lawrence Berkeley National Laboratory.\\
+We thank Sung-Kwan Mo and Jonathan Denlinger for beamline assistance at the Advanced Light Source (ALS), Lawrence Berkeley National Laboratory.
+We thank Makoto Hashimoto and Donghui Lu for the beamline assistance at SSRL end station 5-2.
+The use of Stanford Synchrotron Radiation Lightsource (SSRL) in SLAC National Accelerator Laboratory is supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences under Contract No. DE-AC02-76SF00515.\\